qbatch/heatmap-rails/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Credits
-heatmap-rails uses [HeatMap.Js](https://www.patrick-wied.at/static/heatmapjs/) to generated show heatmaps.
+heatmap-rails uses [HeatMap.Js](https://www.patrick-wied.at/static/heatmapjs/) to show generated data in form of heatmaps.

 ## Contributing :construction: